 Here's The Thing

-Heads up, depression, anxiety, challenges, and bad days, will find you just as easily in Montenegro, or Thailand, or Mexico, as they do when you're at home.
+Heads up, depression, anxiety, challenges, and bad days, will find you just as easily in Thailand or Mexico, as they do when you're at home.
 In fact, during your semester abroad you might have homesickness and culture shock to deal with on top of everything else!
 Just some things to think about.

 Now, of course the majority of our volunteers still love their experience abroad.
 So much so that a lot of them spend more semesters volunteering over and over again.
 But, that isn't because living in another country solves all of their problems and makes them happier people.
 We can't work that kind of magic.
 But somehow the combination of the ups and downs ends up bringing a lot of joy to volunteers!

 Although we can't guarantee that volunteering abroad will magically turn you into the happiest version of yourself , there are some things you can start doing today at home, abroad, everywhere, to become your best and happiest self!

 Notice the little things.
 Acknowledge the blessings in your life every day.

 Talk to people.
 Remember birthdays and special events.
 Look out for those who are lonely and get to know them.
 Be there for people.
 Listen to them.
 Love and accept them for who they are.
 In fact, just be the friend you want others to be for you.

 Now, if you're a very comfortable introvert like me, it might be hard to see how this can apply.
 But remember, it isn't the number of connections that matter.
 It's the quality.
 Feeling needed and important and loved, while helping others to feel the same way, is essential to happiness, no matter your personality type.

 Discover your purpose.
 Why are you here?
 What can you do to make a difference?
 For a lot of us, this includes some time of service, or a way to make the lives of others a bit better.